About the Bilinski Educational Foundation

 Los Angeles, a Master of Arts in Linguistics and certificate in Women’s and Gender

-Studies from UofSC.
+Studies from USC.
 Their dissertation focuses on language practices, ideologies and

 linguistic activism within transgender communities, especially in the Southern United